Estimated Glomerular Filtration Rate (eGFR): The Key to Kidney Health

 The most common causes of a persistently low eGFR are uncontrolled diabetes and high blood pressure, which together account for approximately two-thirds of all chronic kidney disease cases.
 These conditions inflict slow, progressive damage on the delicate blood vessels and filtering units (glomeruli) within the kidneys.
 In diabetes, high blood sugar levels overwork the kidneys, leading to scarring and loss of function over time (diabetic nephropathy).
 Similarly, high blood pressure damages the arteries supplying the kidneys, reducing blood flow and impairing their ability to filter waste effectively.
 This chronic damage leads to a gradual but irreversible decline in the eGFR.

-Beyond these two primary drivers, several other conditions can cause a low eGFR such as glomerulonephritis, this inflammation can be triggered by infections, certain drugs, or autoimmune disorders like lupus, where the body’s own immune system attacks the kidney tissue; and Polycystic Kidney Disease (PKD), a genetic disorder where numerous cysts grow in the kidneys.
+Beyond these two primary drivers, several other conditions can cause a glom filtration rate low such as glomerulonephritis, this inflammation can be triggered by infections, certain drugs, or autoimmune disorders like lupus, where the body’s own immune system attacks the kidney tissue; and Polycystic Kidney Disease (PKD), a genetic disorder where numerous cysts grow in the kidneys.
 These cysts can enlarge the kidneys and progressively replace their normal tissue, leading to a decline in function.

 Also, blockages in the urinary tract can prevent urine from draining properly, causing pressure to build up and damage the kidneys.
 Common causes of obstruction include an enlarged prostate, kidney stones, or tumors in the urinary tract.
 Specially, acute kidney injury (AKI) refers to a sudden episode of kidney damage or failure.
 It can be caused by a severe reduction in blood flow to the kidneys (e.g., from major surgery, trauma, or severe infection), direct damage from toxins or certain medications, or sudden blockages.
 While sometimes reversible, repeated episodes of AKI can lead to chronic kidney disease.

 Next, both dehydration and certain medications can significantly affect eGFR results, often causing a temporary and reversible decrease in the calculated value.
 Dehydration has a direct impact on kidney function.
 When the body is dehydrated, blood volume decreases, which in turn reduces blood flow to the kidneys.
 This lower perfusion rate means the kidneys filter less blood per minute, causing the eGFR to fall.
 At the same time, the concentration of creatinine in the smaller volume of blood increases, which further lowers the calculated eGFR.
 This condition is typically reversible once the individual is properly rehydrated.
-Similarly, a very high-protein meal or taking creatine supplements shortly before a blood test can temporarily raise serum creatinine levels, artificially lowering the eGFR reading without indicating actual kidney damage.
+Similarly, a very high-protein meal or taking creatine supplements shortly before a egfr by creatinine blood test can temporarily raise serum creatinine levels, artificially lowering the eGFR reading without indicating actual kidney damage.

 Additionally, some medications can affect eGFR include: nonsteroidal anti-inflammatory drugs (NSAIDs), certain antibiotics like aminoglycosides and vancomycin, diuretics (water pills), and ACE inhibitors and ARBs.
 These external factors can alter blood chemistry or kidney hemodynamics, leading to a reading that does not reflect the kidneys’ true underlying, long-term function.
 It is crucial for both patients and clinicians to be aware of these influences to avoid misinterpreting a transient drop in eGFR as a sign of progressing chronic kidney disease.
 For this reason, if an unexpectedly low eGFR is found, a doctor will often repeat the test after addressing any potential temporary causes.